jenkinsci/gitlab-branch-source-plugin/README.md

 ## Known Issues

-* System Hook feature is still in beta and plugin is not able to detect new projects created/old projects updated or removed.
+* System Hook feature is still in beta.
+The plugin only detects when a new project is created.
+It doesn't detect when a project is destroyed or updated.
+For the changes to reflect branch indexing needs to be performed manually or wait for the automatic trigger of branch indexing (configured in the job).

 ## How to talk to us?